Pyrenees: Climate

 The amount of precipitation the range receives, including rain and snow, is much greater in the western than in the eastern Pyrenees because of the moist air that blows in from the Atlantic Ocean over the Bay of Biscay.
 After dropping its moisture over the western and central Pyrenees, the air is left dry over the eastern Pyrenees.
 The winter average temperature is -2 °C.

 Sections of the mountain range vary in more than one respect.
 There are some glaciers in the western and snowy central Pyrenees, but there are no glaciers in the eastern Pyrenees because there is insufficient snowfall to cause their development.
 Glaciers are confined to the northern slopes of the central Pyrenees, and do not descend, like those of the Alps, far down into the valleys but rather have their greatest lengths along the direction of the mountain chain.
 They form, in fact, in a narrow zone near the crest of the highest mountains.
 Here, as in the other great mountain ranges of central Europe, there is substantial evidence of a much wider expanse of glaciation during the glacial periods.
 The best evidence of this is in the valley of Argeles Gazost, between Lourdes and Gavarnie, in the département of Hautes-Pyrénées.

 The annual snow-line varies in different parts of the Pyrenees from about 2700 to 2800 m above sea level.
-In average the seasonal snow is observed at least 50% of the time above 1600 m between December and April.
+On average the seasonal snow is observed at least 50% of the time above 1600 m between December and April.